Gluten Free Japan LogoGF Japan

 GF Takoyaki at OKO

-OKO Tako uses okara (soy) instead of wheat.
+OKO Tako uses a wheat-free batter.
 The ONLY safe takoyaki in Osaka.

 Celiac-Verified Restaurants in Osaka